Dalex: Solo career - EPs, Climaxxx, and Unisex

-He released his first studio album "Climaxxx" in 2019 which features Nicky Jam, Justin Quiles, Rauw Alejandro, and Lyanno.
-"Climaxxx" debuted at number 20 on the Global Streaming list and in the Top 20 Latin Rhythms Albums rankings.
+He released his first studio album, Climaxxx, in 2019, which featured Nicky Jam, Justin Quiles, Rauw Alejandro, and Lyanno.
+Climaxxx debuted at number 20 on the Global Streaming list and in the Top 20 Latin Rhythms Albums rankings.
 In June, he released "Cuaderno," a popular video and song that also featured Nicky Jam, Sech, Justin Quiles, Feid, Lenny Tavárez, and Rafa Pabon.
-In the same year, he collaborated on the EP “The Academy” with fellow Rich Music labelmates Sech, Justin Quiles, along with promising artists Feid, Lenny Tavárez, and Dímelo Flow.
+In the same year, Dalex collaborated on the EP The Academy with fellow Rich Music labelmates Sech, Justin Quiles, along with promising artists Feid, Lenny Tavárez, and Dímelo Flow.
 He released the Modo Avión mixtape in 2020.

-"Unisex", Dalex's second LP, was released in 2021.
+Unisex, Dalex's second LP, was released in 2021.
 The album featured the songs "Máquina del Tiempo" with Rauw Alejandro, and "XLEY," with one of his favorite artists, Trey Songz.
-The album also features Jay Wheeler, Zion y Lennox, and Ryan Castro.
+The album also featured Jay Wheeler, Zion y Lennox, and Ryan Castro.